timescale/docs/timescaledb/overview/release-notes/index.md

 This release adds major new features since the 2.1.1 release.
 We deem it moderate priority for upgrading.

 This release adds the Skip Scan optimization, which significantly improves the performance of queries with DISTINCT ON.
 This optimization is not yet available for queries on distributed hypertables.

 This release also adds a function to create a distributed restore point, which allows performing a consistent restore of a multi-node cluster from a backup.

 The bug fixes in this release address issues with size and stats functions, high memory usage in distributed inserts, slow distributed ORDER BY queries, indexes involving INCLUDE, and single chunk query planning.

 **PostgreSQL 11 deprecation announcement**

 Timescale is working hard on our next exciting features.
 To make that possible, we require functionality that is unfortunately absent on PostgreSQL 11.
 For this reason, we will continue supporting PostgreSQL 11 until mid-June 2021.
 Sooner to that time, we will announce the specific version of TimescaleDB in which PostgreSQL 11 support will not be included going forward.

-**Major Features**
+**Major features**
 * #2843 Add distributed restore point functionality
 * #3000 SkipScan to speed up SELECT DISTINCT

-**Bugfixes**
+**Bug fixes**
 * #2989 Refactor and harden size and stats functions
 * #3058 Reduce memory usage for distributed inserts
 * #3067 Fix extremely slow multi-node order by queries